 The opportunities to reach podcast listeners aren’t limited to a single show or host either.
 With Spotify, you reach your audience across a broad range of exclusive and original content, developed by our world class studios like Spotify Studios, Gimlet, The Ringer, and Parcast.

 Best of all, just as podcasts are continuing to grow, so is our podcast ad technology.
 We’re enhancing our data-driven approach so you can take full advantage of reaching your target audience when they’re fully engaged — whether cooking, chilling, or cutting a two-by-four.
 Make sure to stay tuned for the latest updates from Spotify Advertising.
-And if you’re ready to amplify your message with podcast ads, connect with our team below.1 Edison Research, The Infinite Dial 2020
+And if you’re ready to boost your marketing campaign and amplify your message with podcast ads, contact our team below.1 Edison Research, The Infinite Dial 2020

 2 Crowd DNA & Spotify, We’re All Ears, 2018, US 3 Spotify trend survey, respondents 15-37, Globally, February 2019, US, MX, BR, UK, DE, FR, AU, PH 4 Edison Research, The Infinite Dial 2019